hashicorp/terraform-provider-vault/website/docs/r/token_auth_backend_role.html.md

 * `token_type` (Optional) Specifies the type of tokens that should be returned by the role.
 If either service or batch is specified, that kind of token will always be returned.

+-> Due to a [bug](https://github.com/hashicorp/vault/issues/6296) with Vault, updating `path_suffix` or `bound_cidrs` to an empty string or list respectively will not actually update the value in Vault.
+The only way to fix this is to [`taint`](https://www.terraform.io/docs/commands/taint.html) the resource.
+This *will* cause all existing tokens issued by this role to be revoked.

 ## Attributes Reference

 No additional attributes are exported by this resource.